Python1320/vr_audience_fire/README.md

  2. There is no installer!
 Just extract the ZIP file somewhere where you don't remove/rename it accidentally.

+ 3. **IMPORTANT (Windows SmartScreen / Antivirus):**
+   Windows SmartScreen or your antivirus might show a warning about an unknown executable.
+This happens, because the helper application does not have a digital signature as it would cost too much.
+   If downloaded from the official GitHub release, the helper application should be safe.
+   **SmartScreen Dialog:** Click "More info" then "Run anyway".
+For antivirus, choose to "Allow" or "Trust" the application.

  4. Start SteamVR and run `vr_audience_fire.exe` once in the extracted zip folder.
     *If unsure you can run it a second time and it will give an error about already running.
 If this does not happen the program is somehow crashing.*